oboguev/jtop/README.md

 For every thread or thread group, JTop will display its name, accumulated CPU usage over application run time, CPU usage over last refresh interval and the number of threads in a group.

+CPU usage is displayed as percents of cores used.
+For example, if the thread or thread group uses 4 cores, JTop will display 400 for it.

 Information is displayed only for currently existing threads, not for terminated threads.

 If stdout is a tty, JTop will try to use graphic display (curses style), otherwise it will use plain text display.